 Things can get a little tricky when there’s debate about an unapproved “improvement” (such as painting or shelving) that you feel is actually a detraction.
 You’ll have to judge these on a case by case basis, but your lease probably does spell out that the property must be left in the condition it was in before move-in, and if the new paint is neon pink, it’s their job to re-paint before leaving or cover the cost with their damage deposit.

-In the case of damage, you’ll want to first request in writing that the tenant address it, and keep a copy in your records.
+In the case of damage, you’ll want to first request in writing that the tenant addresses it, and keep a copy for your records.
 If it’s something the tenant can’t or won’t handle, you can have your own maintenance people do the job, and then send the tenant the bill.
-Your lease should plainly give you the right to do this in case of damage beyond normal wear and tear.
+Your lease should plainly give you the right to do this in the case of damage beyond normal wear and tear.

 It’s a good idea to make interim inspections of the property during the lease period.
 If, for example, you have a strict no-smoking policy but the home smells like an ashtray, you’re going to have trouble renting to the next person, and you need to take action immediately.

 If the tenant either won’t fix the damage or pay the cost of having it done, you have grounds to kick them out with a “Cure or Quit” notice if your lease allows.